PimKeer/modGFF/README.md

 # modGFF
 This is a very small overview of the main functions in this repository.
-For their workings, we would recommend to look at the thesis
+For their workings, we would recommend to look at the thesis.

 In cg.py, the CG sampler functions for the GFF are written.